ryhled/traefik-docker-letsencrypt/README.md

 # Traefik with lets encrypt and portainer

 Configures Traefik to run in a docker swarm with lets encrypt.
 Includes portainer to administer the swarm.
 This setup has no dependencies on config files (traefik.toml).
+So will not cause you any volume-mapping issues if you sit on a windows machine..
+Allows access both through 80 and 443 so up to your apps if non-https traffic is allowed (tip: add endpoint redirection otherwise).

 #### Basic setup (change domain to whatever you want to use)

-Traefik API/UI: swarm.mydomain.com:8080
+Traefik API/UI: traefik.swarm.mydomain.com
-Portainer UI: admin.swarm.mydomain.com
+Portainer UI: portainer.swarm.mydomain.com
 Demo app: swarm.mydomain.com

+#### Passwords

+The default login for traefik API / Web UI is admin / abc123.
+New passwords needs to be encrypted through [HTPASSWORD]: http://www.htaccesstools.com/htpasswd-generator .
+You also need to escape "$" with "$$" afterwards.

 #### LetsEncrypt